yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 ---

-Click on the line showing the emulated server - you would be navigated to see the progress of our experiment.
+Click on the line showing the emulated server - you would be navigated to see the logs of the task running in our local server.

 <!--- TODO: Add a gif showing the progress of the logs --->

-Let's go see the progress of our experiment.
+Let's go see the actual progress of our experiment.
 Click on the projects toolbar button on the left and choose the `tutorials` project.
 You should see the new experiment's progress.